brillout/awesome-react-components/readme.md

 ###### Visibility Reporter

-*Report when a Component become visible/hidden*
+*Report when a Component becomes visible/hidden*

  - [react-visibility-sensor](https://github.com/joshwnj/react-visibility-sensor) - Sensor component for React that notifies you when it goes in or out of the window viewport.
  - [react-waypoint](https://github.com/brigade/react-waypoint) - A React component to execute a function whenever you scroll to an element.